marcpaterno/devel-notes/conda.md

 `conda` is a command-line executable that can be used to manage software environments.
 It also manages the installation of software into such environments.
 It primarily is used to support the installation of Python-based software, but it is not limited to that.
+It can be used in conjunction with `pip` but care needs to be taken when doing so.

 ## Do not use Anaconda

-Anaconda has restrictive licensing requirements that make it unattractive for use at Fermilab.
+Anaconda has restrictive licensing requirements that make it inappropriate for use at Fermilab.
 Some alternatives work just as well and are fully free software.

 ## Install using Miniforge

-Miniforge provides another installation of `conda` for Windows, Linux, and macOS.
+Miniforge provides an installation of `conda` for Windows, Linux, and macOS.
-For all platforms, the user-level installation seems best.
+For all platforms, the user-level installation seems best for many users.
+That is what is described here.

 On my Mac laptop, I usually install things with Homebrew when possible.
 *In this case, the Homebrew installation is not convenient to use.*